Say Hello to Neil Simon’s Goodbye Girl…

 Hulk Rating: 0 /10

 This film was reviewed for Moon in Gemini‘s The Greatest Film I’ve Never Seen Blogathon.
-Other reviews with Richard Dreyfuss as a star include Bewitched and The Graduate.
-Marsha Mason also starred in Frasier.
+Other reviews with Richard Dreyfuss include Bewitched and The Graduate.
+Marsha Mason also starred in Life with Judy Garland: Me and My Shadow and Frasier.
 Quinn Cummings appeared in The Love Boat.